 Sterling takes another tumble as investors seek safety in dollars

-The British pound weakened on Monday, heading back towards the 35-year lows hit last week as investors rushed to buy the U.S. dollar amid another round of panic about the economic hit from the coronavirus crisis.
+The British pound weakened on Monday as investors rushed to buy the U.S. dollar amid the coronavirus pandemic, although new steps taken by the U.S. Federal Reserve to combat the impact of the crisis limited sterling's drop.
 Sterling has been under pressure because of a massive wave of selling of most currencies other than the dollar, which is the world's most liquid currency and the safe haven of choice when confidence evaporates from financial markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)